-- Cost of packaging materials increased 11.9% compared to fiscal 2021 as supply chain constraints initially caused by the pandemic increased costs for packaging products and manufacturers implemented pandemic surcharges.
-Costs also increased due to rising inflation. - Labor costs increased 14.4% due to wage increases in response to labor shortages, primarily due to the pandemic and its - Dozens processed increased 5.0% compared to fiscal 2021, which resulted in an \$11.4 million increase in costs.
+- Cost of packaging materials increased 18.6% compared to fiscal 2022 as costs increased due to rising inflation and labor costs. - Labor costs increased 13.6% due to wage increases instituted in response to labor shortages and rising inflation. - Dozens processed increased 3.6% compared to fiscal 2022, which resulted in an \$11.2 million increase in costs.